 - The ForgeRock Authenticator ☐ app for Android and iOS. - Third-party authenticator apps that support the following open standards: - ∘ RFC 4226 : HMAC-Based One-Time Password (HOTP) - ∘ RFC 6238 : Time-Based One-Time Password (TOTP)

-This node reads the username attribute from the shared state.
+The node reads the username from the shared state.
+Implement the following node before this node in the journey: